sci-42ver/SICP/sicp_notes.md

   > better structuring a procedure, not for efficiency
   - Also see [this with one ASCII figure](https://veliugurguney.com/blog/post/sicp_7_-_sections_1.1.6_1.1.7_1.1.8)
 ### 1.2 (Here I read it first to check why CS 61A Week 2 chooses Section 1.3)
+IMHO it is fine to read 1.2 without reading 1.3 first.
 - footnote 30 is trivial if having learnt computer architecture.
 - tail-recursive
   - [naming source](https://stackoverflow.com/a/33930/21294350)